gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Introduction

-This repository contains a presentaion showing how to create HTML/ZIP/PNG polyglot files in JavaScript.
+This repository contains a presentation showing how to create HTML/ZIP/PNG polyglot files in JavaScript.

 # Requirements